Applied Photonics Engineering

 Fiber Optic Systems

-Single-mode, PM, and specialty fiber network design — routing constraints, back-reflection mitigation, connectorisation, and polarisation handling.
+Single-mode, PM, and specialty fiber network design: routing constraints, back-reflection mitigation, connectorization, and polarization handling.

 Laser & Detector Integration